teolsama/MotionPhotoMuxer-HEIC/README.md

 First I want to let you know that the code written here is made using Chat GPT 3.5 (free model).

+> [!CAUTION]
-### It was tested by me and worked well as I expected, but please if you use it take a backup before using it!!!
+> It was tested by me and worked well as I expected, but please if you use it take a backup before using it!!!

 Different operating instructions, read carefully:

 I had Google Takeout with a lot of HEIC and MOV/MP4 files, originally this script doesn't support HEIC so I made it support HEIC by converting it to jpeg and continuing.

 Please note, **if you use export from Google Takeout** like me, you must use [google-photos-migrate](https://github.com/garzj/google-photos-migrate)
-In order not to cause problems with the EXIF data in your photos
+In order not to cause problems with the EXIF data in your photos, then after you do this came back to here.

 I made this script more convenient to operate: